-The /framework option of console runner allows you to specify the framework type and version to be used for a test run.
-See NUnit-Console Command Line Options for more information.
+- The /framework option of console runner allows you to specify the framework type and version to be used for a test run.
+When this option is used, NUnit will attempt to run the tests under the framework specified even if the assembly targets a different runtime.